GarenceWong/GarenceWong/README.md

 ## 🚀 About Me

-I specialize in designing visually appealing and functional interfaces that provide seamless user experiences.
-I'm passionate about **AI-powered design solutions** and always looking for opportunities to merge creativity with cutting-edge technology.
+I enjoy designing visually appealing and functional interfaces that provide seamless user experiences.
+I'm enthusiastic about AI-powered design solutions and always looking for opportunities to merge creativity with cutting-edge technology.

 ### 🛠️ Languages, Frameworks and Tools